erictt/computer-science-learning/source/_posts/cs6200/p2l4-thread-design-consideration.md

 ### At Scale

 * In a multiple processes situation, there will be multiple ULT, PCB and KLT.
 To cope with this, the system need to maintain the relationships: ULT <-> PCB, PCB <-> KLT.
-And the system has multiple CPU, we also need to maintain the relationship: CPU <-> KLT.
+And if the system has multiple CPU, we also need to maintain the relationship: CPU <-> KLT.
 * <img src="https://i.imgur.com/rl1hSer.jpg" style="width: 600px" />
 * For each process, we need to track the kernel level threads that execute on behalf the process, and the for each kernel level thread, we need to track of the processes on whose behalf we execute.
 * When kernel itself is multithreaded, we can have multiple kernel-level threads supporting a single user-level process.
 When kernel needs to schedule/context switch among kernel-level threads that belong to diff processes, it can quickly determine the KLT point to diff PCB.